 Chanthaburi Province was one of the two main sources for Thai sapphire (the other is in Kanchanaburi).
 Sapphire mining in Chanthaburi is mainly finished, with the exception of the black/gold star sapphires, which are found nowhere else in the world.
 Now Chanthaburi has become the main trading and processing center of the world for sapphire and ruby.

 Chanthaburi provides loose sapphires to the world market in a huge variety of sizes, colors and quality grades.
 Pure corundum is colorless, and sapphire gets its colors from trace amounts of impurities.
 Corundum containing traces of chromium appears red, and is known as ruby.
 All the other colors of corundum are known as sapphire.
 Purple sapphire contains traces of vanadium, while yellow and green sapphire owe their color to traces of iron.
 Blue sapphires are colored by titanium and pink sapphire, like ruby, is colored by chromium.

 A rare variety of sapphire, known as color change sapphire, exhibits different colors in different light.
 Color change sapphires are typically blue in outdoor light and purple under incandescent light.
 Color changes may also be pink in daylight to greenish under fluorescent light.
-Some stones shift color well and others only partially, in that some stones go from blue to bluish purple.
+Some stones shift color well and others only partially, in that some stones may go from blue to bluish-purple.
 While color change sapphires come from a variety of locations, Tanzania is the main source.

 - Last Updated: November-22-2019

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.